uncdubdiver/smartthings-myq/README.md

 ### Test MyQ Device Setup
 1. Navigation, click on _My Device Handlers_.
-2. Click on _dbdevelopment : DB Dev - MyQ Garage Door Opener_.
+2. Click on _MyQ Garage Door Opener_.
 3. On the top right side, click [Simulator <].
 4. For Location, select _Home_, then click [Set Location].
 5. For Preferences, for Choose a device to test with, select _MyQ Garage Door Opener_, then click [Install].